-In Spring 2020, Nuna is introducing the EXEC, an all-in-one option that transitions from a convertible car seat to a seatbelt-positioning booster (with harness easily tucked away).
+The Nuna EXEC acts as all three, transitioning from a convertible car seat to a seatbelt-positioning booster (with harness easily tucked away).

 The EXEC surpasses those limits when you stow away the harness inside the seat, converting the convertible seat into a booster for kids over 40 pounds and 38" in height.
 To start using the booster, your child should be at least age 4 and meet both the height and weight limits.
 In booster form, the EXEC can fit kids up to 57" or a whopping 120 pounds.

 - Rear-facing: 5-50 pounds, 49" or less

 - Forward-facing: 25-65 pounds, 49" or less, age 2+